Stanley Portal Hyatt: Biography

 Rhodesia, joined him as partner, and everything the firm of Hyatt Brothers touched proved successful.
 The brothers set up a trading post at Shona village, and by the end of the Boer War the Hyatts had made a fortune, which included thirteen thousand acres of rubber-growing land granted them by the Portuguese Government in return for their exploring the India-rubber jungles of Mozambique.

 By the age of 22 Stanley was the largest native trader in Eastern Mashonaland.
 He was a great traveller, opening up trade routes right across Africa, notably in Mozambique and Rhodesia (now Zimbabwe) where he used his ox carts to supply the trading posts of the Great White Hunters.
 He explored the centre part of Mozambique for the Portuguese, returning only to find his business ruined through the new cattle disease East Coast fever, then known as African Coast fever.
-An outbreak of Rinderpest in the 1890s had previously killed 80 to 90 percent of all cattle in Southern Africa.
+An outbreak of Rinderpest in the 1890s had previously killed 80 to 90 per cent of all cattle in Southern Africa.
 Cecil Rhodes had now imported 1000 new cattle from Australia, which were landed at Beira in Mozambique and were allowed to mix with the local cattle, exposing them to this new disease.
 East Coast Fever broke out as soon as Rhodes's herd reached Umtali and rapidly infected numbers of local cattle, ultimately spreading throughout the whole country.
 (It wasn't until 1902 that it was determined that this new disease was spread by ticks from the imported cattle).
 The Rhodesian Chartered Company's government was bombarded with requests and petitions to destroy any and every other beast that came into contact with the dead cattle, to stamp out the plague at the start, but the government claimed it was just a bad outbreak of redwater fever that would soon subside.

 These pleas fell on deaf ears, and, in a letter to the Australian financial news Stanley wrote: